Milo Ventimiglia Cozies Up With Kelly Egarian and All the Other Things You Didn't See on TV at the 2017 Emmys

 E!
 News

 Zandy Reich Was the Perfect Boyfriend of Instagram: Sticking to the theme of couples, Lea Michele's boyfriend Zandy Reich joined her at the show and was spotted holding her clutch as she posed for photos.
 At one point, he asked if she wanted him to take photos of her for her Instagram takeover for Glamour magazine.
-So thoughtful!
+Now that's a good boyfriend!

 Matt Baron/REX/Shutterstock; Getty Images